Welcome to ICAL Membership!

 Membership in ICAL primarily comes through being an active member of one’s own National Coalition.
 It is the goal of ICAL to have a National Coalition in every nation of the earth (i.e. The Mexican Coalition, Canadian Coalition, Nigerian Coalition, Bolivian Coalition, etc.).
 Membership in these National Coalitions automatically gives the person membership in the International Coalition.

-In cases where members do not have a functioning coalition in their nation, they are asked to join their Continental Coalition (as is the case in Europe) or the International Coalition, depending on their geography and ICAL’s presence in their locale.
-These members are then encouraged to work within the borders of their nation to help develop a National Coalition of their own (for a full list of nations where a coalition exists or is in process of being formed, please click the CONTACT tab at the top of the page).
+In cases where members do not have a functioning coalition in their nation, they are asked to join their Continental Coalition or the International ICAL Coalition, depending on their geography and ICAL’s presence in their locale.
+These members are then encouraged to work within the borders of their nation to help develop a National Coalition of their own (for a list of nations where a coalition exists or is in process of being formed, please click the CONTACT tab at the top of the page).

 Membership in ICAL is for the individual, not as a married couple.
 If both a husband and wife are recognized as apostolic leaders, consideration, and possible invitation, will be processed on each individual with a separate application and reduced fee as a married couple.
 Spouses are encouraged to attend ICAL functions together.